-Members of the British Precast Drainage Association (BPDA) design and manufacture box culverts to meet specific applications and loading conditions.
+Members of the British Precast Drainage Association (BPDA) design and manufacture box concrete culverts to meet specific applications and loading conditions.
 BPDA members produce a standard specification which covers materials, manufacture, tolerances, external loading, design and detailing.
-The specification includes a check list and a compliance certificate.
+The specification of the concrete culverts includes a checklist and a compliance certificate.
 Box culverts which are to carry highway or railway loading are designed to the standards and specifications as stipulated by the client.

 Culverting Watercourses and Channels

 This is one of the most common uses of box concrete culverts enabling development of land which is crossed by watercourses.
 They offer economy combined with capacity to meet design flow rates with headroom and width restrictions.
 Lengths of watercourse in excess of 1000 metres have been culverted.
 Where necessary, skewed units can allow for changes in direction.